DIDS-EI/BTPG/README.md

 👉 [Download RoboWaiter](https://drive.google.com/file/d/1ayAQZbPOyQV2W-V_ZdYv6AoqLOg0zvm1/view?usp=sharing)

 Download the simulator, unzip it, and run `CafeSimulator.exe` to open the simulator.
 The simulator will display an empty scene, awaiting the code to generate the scene and complete robot interactions.
-## 📂 Directory Structure

 ### 3. Download the OmniGibson executable (Only Windows is tested now):

 We use the [isaacsim 4.2](https://docs.omniverse.nvidia.com/isaacsim/latest/index.html) simulator and [omnigibson](https://behavior.stanford.edu/omnigibson/getting_started/installation.html) dataset (omnigibson platform is not needed).

-First download the isaacsim simulator:
+First download the isaacsim simulator and assets:
 | Operating System | Download Link                                                                      |
 |:-----------------|:-----------------------------------------------------------------------------------|
 | Linux            | [Download](https://download.isaacsim.omniverse.nvidia.com/isaac-sim-standalone%404.2.0-rc.18%2Brelease.16044.3b2ed111.gl.linux-x86_64.release.zip)   |